anastasiya29/codealamodeblog-gatsby/posts/jss-14-update/index.md

 He was part of the original JSS core dev team, never wears the same hair length twice, and you may remember him from popular hits like “HedgieCorn” and  “Friends don’t let friends use Habitat as a starter.”
 Also he’s a [cat owner](https://twitter.com/techphoria414/status/1255989723845230594) ([Dog too](https://twitter.com/techphoria414/status/1249766921819557888), but that’s not relevant).
 Anyway…

-In additional to answering pretty much every JSS question on Slack recently and helping build the new Developer Experience for you C# people,
+In addition to answering pretty much every JSS question on Slack recently and helping build the new Developer Experience for you C# people,
 ![](bill_gates.gif)
 Nick has recently taken over as Product Manager of JSS.
 This totally makes sense since he was already managing Headless Services, ASP.NET Core Rendering SDK, and Sitecore CLI, so having a unified team and roadmap is great for the future of HX (Headless Experience.
 Yes, I said it).